damianhakert/damianhakert.github.io/source/handbook/infrastructure/index.html.md

 * The things that worked well
 * The things that can be improved
 * Further actions with links to the issues that cover them

+These issues should also be tagged with any other label that makes sense, for example, if the issue is related to storage, label it so.

 The responsibility of creating this post mortem is initially on the person that handled the incident, unless it gets assigned explicitly to someone else.